mkoura/antithesis/cli/docs/antithesis-agent-role.md

 anti agent reject-test -i <test-run-id> --reason <reason>
 ```

-## Push a test-run to antithesis platform and report acceptance on-chain.
+## Push a test-run to antithesis platform

 Once decided a test-run is acceptable the agent can push the test-run to the antithesis platform.